Group-5-Final-Project/Final-Project/README.md

 `from sklearn.model_selection import train_test_split
 X_train, X_test, Y_train, Y_test = train_test_split(X, Y, test_size=0.3)
 labels = ['Negative','Neutral', 'Positive']`

-### Model 1.
-Oversampling:
+### Oversampling:

 This model will create oversampling algorithm and analyse its performance.
-Following steps will be performed to

-  1. Firstly, the data will be oversampled by using the naive random oversampling algorithm
+  1. Firstly, the data will be oversampled by using the naive random oversampling algorithm and importing `from imblearn.over_sampling import RandomOverSampler`

-  2. Use the resampled data to train a logistic regression model.
+  2. Use the resampled data to train a MultinomialNB learning model `from sklearn.naive_bayes import MultinomialNB`

-  3. Calculate the balanced accuracy score from sklearn.metrics.
+  3. After training the model, model predictions training dataset will be compiled as y_pred, and a confusion matrix will be created

-  4. Print the confusion matrix from sklearn.metrics.
+  4. Print the confusion matrix and accuracy score from sklearn.metrics.
+Confusion matrix compare the predicted vs actual results and provides useful insights       for model evalaution.
+Accuracy score provides the quantitative comparison between predicted and actual values.

   5. Generate a classication report using the `imbalanced_classification_report` from imbalanced-learn.
+Imbalanced classification report evaluate the  classification performed on imbalanced dataset.
+As our dataset is also imbalanced, imbalanced classification report provide better insight in evaluating the  model.

   6. Visualize the plot of accuracy, where predicted results are compared to actual results.